Near-Optimal Algorithm for Directed Expander Decompositions: Appendix

 \subsection{Static Expander Decomposition}

 In this section, we discuss how we can use the algorithm $\textsc{BiDirectedExpanderPruning}$ of \Cref{thm:ExpanderPruning} as a subroutine for a static expander decomposition.
 But before we turn to the outline of the algorithm, we recall the directed version of the cut-matching game.
+We point out that in the theorem statements of \cite{khandekar2009graph,louis2010cut} there is no mention of \underline{\textbf{fake}} edges as used below but these can be gleaned off the algorithmic description as first observed in \cite{chuzhoy2020deterministic}.

-\begin{theorem}[\cite{khandekar2009graph,louis2010cut}] Given a directed graph $G=(V, E)$ of $m$ edges and a parameter $\phi$, the cut-matching game takes $O((m \log^3 m) / \phi)$ time and either returns \begin{enumerate} \item a $O(\log^2(m))$-witness $(W, \Pi)$ certifying that $G \cup \mathcal{F}$ is a $\phi$-expander for some set of \underline{\textbf{fake}} edges $\mathcal{F}$ where $|\Pi^{-1}(\mathcal{F})| \leq c \cdot \frac{m}{\log^2(m)}$, where $c > 0$, or \item a balanced sparse cut $(A, \bar{A})$ in $G$: $e_G(A, \bar{A}) \leq O\left(\phi \cdot \log^2(m) \cdot \min(\vol_G(A) , \vol_G(\bar{A}))\right)$ such that $\vol_G(A), \vol_G(\bar{A}) = \Omega(m/\log^4 m)$. \end{enumerate} \end{theorem}
+\begin{theorem}[\cite{khandekar2009graph,louis2010cut}] Given a directed graph $G=(V, E)$ of $m$ edges and a parameter $\phi$, the cut-matching game takes $O((m \log^3 m) / \phi)$ time and either returns \begin{enumerate} \item a $O(1/\log^2(m))$-witness $(W, \Pi)$ certifying that $G \cup \mathcal{F}$ is a $\phi$-expander for some set of \underline{\textbf{fake}} edges $\mathcal{F}$ where $|\Pi^{-1}(\mathcal{F})| \leq c \cdot \frac{m}{\log^4(m)}$, where $c > 0$, or \item a balanced sparse cut $(A, \bar{A})$ in $G$: $e_G(A, \bar{A}) \leq O\left(\phi \cdot \log^2(m) \cdot \min(\vol_G(A) , \vol_G(\bar{A}))\right)$ such that $\vol_G(A), \vol_G(\bar{A}) = \Omega(c \cdot m/\log^6 m)$. \end{enumerate} \end{theorem}

 The statement above slightly deviates from well-known cut-matching game formulations.
 It is more common that the cut-matching game either certifies that $G$ is a $\phi$-expander or provides a cut that might be unbalanced.
 But it is straightforward to obtain the formulation in \Cref{thm:CutMatching}.
 Recall that the cut-matching algorithm attempts to embed a witness using $O(\log^2(m))$ single commodity flows.
 A cut $(A, \bar{A})$ is provided if the algorithm fails to route one of these network flows.
 If one uses the push-relabel algorithm for routing these single commodity flows, it is easy to see that one obtains a pre-flow $\ff$ such that all positive excess flow is stuck on the smaller side of the cut and the total amount is at most $\min(\vol_G(A), \vol_G(\bar{A}))$.
 Thus, one can readily find a source-sink pair matching $F$ of size at most $\min(\vol_G(A), \vol_G(\bar{A}))$ and extend the pre-flow to an actual routing in $G \cup F$.
 Indeed if the cut $(A, \bar{A})$ is unbalanced, the algorithm picks such a set of fake edges $F$ and routes the remaining excess flow along these edges.
 It then continues with routing the next single-commodity flow in $G$.
 If the algorithm eventually manages to embed a witness, the witness will actually be embedded into $G \cup \mathcal{F}$, where $\mathcal{F}$ is the union of all the fake edge sets $F$ added over all rounds.